mohnoor94/NAS/README.md

 Reporter instance.
 * Add **WriterTester** and **ExecuterTester** to help in generate and execute XML files via Java code.
-* Other minor changes and bug fixing.
+* Other minor changes and bugs fixing.

 #### V1.5:
 * New (and better) **design** for reports.